 - BPC Voting Process?

 - Preliminary alternatives to be assessed?

 - Preliminary list of elements of the environment to be assessed?

 Next Steps: Finalizing Scope

-- Scoping Report will be sent out when finalized. - It is a summary. - This is not a required step/document. - Tribes Only: 2-week informal review period starting today (5/14 5/28). - Any comments received within this timeframe will be appended directly to the scoping report. - Any comments received after 5/28 will be considered in developing the Draft EIS.
+- Scoping Report will be sent out when finalized. - It is a summary. - This is not a required step/document. - Any comments we receive will be considered in developing the Draft EIS.